austene/react-hooks_change-calculator/README.md

 # Change Calculator
-You're working a cash register and now you need to return change to the customer How 10's, 5's, quarters, and nickels do you need?!
+You're working a cash register and now you need to return change to the customer.
+How 10's, 5's, quarters, and nickels do you need?!

 Fear not!